oscaribv/pyaneti/README.md

 * Now the code runs in _python 3_.
 * Changes in plots.
 * It runs transit fits for single transits.
-* It runs GPs and multi-GPs approaches (no tutorials provided by now).
+* It runs multi-band fits.
-* It runs multi-band fits (even if each band has a different cadence).
+* It runs GPs and multi-GPs regressions.

 #### This version still preserves all the previous features